jianlins/navmcp/README.md

 MCP_CORS_ORIGINS=http://127.0.0.1,http://localhost
 ```

-For advanced usage, check if your server start command supports passing these options as command-line arguments.
+For advanced usage, check whether your server start command supports passing these options as command-line arguments.

 ### Browser Configuration

 The server automatically:
 - Uses Chrome with Selenium Manager (Selenium ≥4.6) for driver management
 - Falls back to webdriver-manager on Windows if needed
-- Configures headless mode for CI/server environments
+- Configures headless mode for CI and server environments
 - Sets up automatic PDF downloads without prompts
 - Creates download directories as needed